lollcat/Autoencoders-deep-dive/README.md

 # Autoencoders-deep-dive
-See tenorflow and pytorch implementations of IAF in different branches
+See tensorflow and pytorch implementations of IAF in different branches